cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-taurine.md

 </p></div>

 - The latest version of [Taurine](https://taurine.app/)
-    - If you have an M1 iPad Pro, you can opt to get the latest [unofficial Taurine](https://github.com/TheMasterOfMike/Taurine/releases/tag/1.1.7-3_M1) instead (if you do not have an M1 iPad Pro, **do not use this unofficial build**)
+    - If you have a 1TB or 2TB M1 iPad Pro, you can opt to get the latest [unofficial Taurine](https://github.com/TheMasterOfMike/Taurine/releases/tag/1.1.7-3_M1) instead (if you do not have an M1 iPad Pro, **do not use this unofficial build**)
 - The latest version of [Sideloadly](https://sideloadly.io/)
 - The latest version of [iTunes](https://www.apple.com/itunes/download/win32) if on Windows